GA3RlEL/UmbraLink/README.md

 Umbralink is an chat application built in Angular in Front-End side and Spring Boot in Back-End side.

+## 🐞 Actuall bugs

+Wrong display of date on production

+## Features TBD
+- Restoring password
+- Reconnecting to websocket
+- Sending photos to chat

 ## Technologies

 HTML | CSS | TypeScript |  Angular | WebSocket <br/> <br/>